JthKondition1/cis1000portfolio/README.md

 # cis1000portfolio
 ## by Jason
 This is a test readMe file.
-I am learning how to use github.
+I am using this repository to further my studies.